-Introducing to the substrate ecosystem, Supersig, a tool that has a few more very useful features for decentralised organising.
+Introducing to the substrate ecosystem, Supersig, a tool that enables web3 organising.

 Multisig is a rather powerful and pervasively used tool across the Substrate ecosystem.
 Almost every chain has the pallet.
 It allows a group of people to take decisions together over a shared balances and/or virtually any other type of call within the blockchain.
 Though, there are a few limitations, so we looked at something great and aimed to make it better.